sussmanLab/open-Qmin/README.md

 # Troubleshooting

-If you are having troubles compiling or using the open Qmin Graphical User Interface, before contacting the developers (who are happy to help!) we recommend trying the following ``standard'' troubleshooting steps:
+If you are having troubles compiling or using the open-Qmin Graphical User Interface, before contacting the developers (who are happy to help!) we recommend trying the following "standard" troubleshooting steps:

 ## Compilation troubleshooting

 If all required dependencies have been installed, the modern CMake build system should keep compilation difficulties to a minimum.
 If you installed any dependencies by hand you may have to give CMake hints about the location of various directories (see, e.g., lines 35-40 of the CMakeLists.txt file).

-If using a GPU, be sure to check what generation your card is and set the ``CUDA_ARCH'' variable (line 6 of the CMakeLists.txt file) appropriately for maximum performance.
-[This Website](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/) may help if you are unsure what to use.
+If using a GPU, be sure to check what generation your card is and set the "CUDA_ARCH'' variable (line 6 of the CMakeLists.txt file) appropriately for maximum performance.
+[This Website](https://en.wikipedia.org/wiki/CUDA) may help if you are unsure what to use.

-If you used conda to install some packages, you may need to ``conda deactivate'' in order for the compilation to succeed.
+If you used conda to install some packages, you may need to `conda deactivate` in order for the compilation to succeed.

 ## GUI troubleshooting

 Depending on your terminal and X11 set-up, there may be a variety of GL errors you might encounter (mismatched client/server versions of openGL, libGL errors related to fbConfigs and swrast, etc.).
-The developers have had luck using the ``terminal'' interface within the [x2go](https://wiki.x2go.org/doku.php) client, or alternatively using [VcXserv](https://sourceforge.net/projects/vcxsrv/) with the no-WGL option.
+The developers have had luck using the "terminal" interface within the [x2go](https://wiki.x2go.org/doku.php) client, or alternatively using [VcXserv](https://sourceforge.net/projects/vcxsrv/) with the no-WGL option.

 # Basic use